irosle/ARDroneZero/README.md

 - Kazuki Sakai
 - Shinichi Tamura

-With the kind with kind consultancy of Christopher Michael Yap, and the supervision of professor Shigeru Kashihara.
+With the kind consultancy of Christopher Michael Yap and the supervision of professor Shigeru Kashihara.